IsisCB Special Topics

-“Introduction” and “Eastern and New Age Religions,” two articles in the second edition to Science and Religion: A Historical Introduction, edited by Gary Ferngren.
-(In Press.) — These articles update material in the first edition.
-The first article explores the historiography of the thriving field of the history of science and religion, pointing out how those two terms sometimes pose more difficulties than they solve in defining the area of study.
-The second essay (written in collaboration with Tomoko Yoshida) shows how non-Western thought has encountered the largely Western concepts of science and religion.
+“Science and Religion,” pp. 3-19, and “East Asian Traditions” (co-authored with Tomoko Yoshida), pp. 314-332, in Science and Religion: A Historical Introduction.
+Second edition.
+Ed.
+Gary B. Ferngren.
+Baltimore: Johns Hopkins, 2017.
+“Science and Religion” explores the historiography of the thriving field of the history of science and religion, pointing out how those two terms sometimes pose more difficulties than they solve in defining the area of study.
+“East Asian Traditions” shows how Indian, Chinese, and Japanese thinkers understood modern Western science from the perspective of Hindu, Confucian, Buddhist, and Shinto belief.

 “Historians and Their Data,” a revision of a talk delivered at CESIMA Anno XX, August 24-28, 2014, São Paulo, Brazil.
 Submitted to a special volume of CLE Collection, edited by Ana M. Alfonso-Goldfarb, Walter Carnielli, Hasok Chang, Marcia Ferraz, José Luiz Goldfarb, and Silvia Waisse. — The paper explores the difficulty in doing digital history, arguing that there is an inherent tension between the reductionism required to turn historical resources into rigidly structured datasets to operate in the digital environment and the holistic impulses of historical thinking.
 I focus on cyberinfrastructure development for bibliographies and archives that are used by historians to illustrate the difficulties and to show directions toward some solutions.